bharatsachya/discord-Bot/Node/README.md

 - **Rich Embeds**: Confirmation messages for moderation actions are sent as visually appealing rich embeds, providing essential information.

-- **Cog Setup**: Included is a setup function that simplifies adding the Moderation cog to your Discord bot.
+- **Cog Setup**: Included is a setup function that simplifies adding the Moderation cog to your Discord bot

 ## Tech